BIRDSgroup/RCD/README.md

 This is the official repository of the Manuscript "Robust discovery of causal gene networks via measurement error estimation and correction" by Rahul Biswas, Brintha V P, Amol Dumrewal and Manikandan Narayanan.

-The code was developed by Rahul Biswas and Manikandan Narayanan (in consultation with the other co-authors of the paper listed above), and these developers are jointly referred to as the "BIRDS Group, IIT Madras" in the preamble of all code files in this RCD project.
+The code was developed by Rahul Biswas and Manikandan Narayanan (in consultation with and verification by the other co-authors of the paper listed above), and these developers are jointly referred to as the "BIRDS Group, IIT Madras" in the preamble of all code files in this RCD project.

 ## License preamble